c4v4/cft/README.md

 ## Coding Style

-In case you might be interested in reading the source code, here you can find the general set of rules that we try to enforce.
-As this is a stand-alone project at which we work in our spare time, we took the freedom to experiment a little with simple conventions, changing from time to time when we noticed that something didn't fit our needs.
+Regarding the source code, here you can find the general set of rules that we try to enforce.
+Since this is a project we work on in our free time, we haven't been afraid to experiment with simple rules and convention that we adjusted along the way when we felt something wasn't working for us.

-First of all, we constrained ourselves to the C++11 standard.
-The main reason is to potentially reach a wider audience.
-We also made this choice to limit the use of fancy meta-programming features and abstractions introduced in recent standards, which can easily result in moving the focus from the algorithm itself to the _how_ the algorithm is implemented.
+We decided to stick with the C++11 standard for a couple of reasons.
+First, it keeps the code accessible to more people.
+Second, it helped us avoid the temptation of using fancy meta-programming features and abstractions introduced in recent standards, which can easily result in moving the focus from the algorithm itself to the _how_ the algorithm is implemented.

 ### User Vs Library Code

 C++ is a hefty language.
 One of its main perks is its ability to define abstractions that can be general enough to serve a wide variety of use-cases (the STL is a clear example of that).
-However, a large part of the features that this language provides are redundant, unnecessary and simply add up to the overall complexity of the language, which often makes code very hard to understand.
-For this reason, for the algorithm implementation, we chose to limit ourselves to a _small_ set of language features.
-When an abstraction can really streamline both the coding process and the understanding of the code, we use and write simple and carefully chosen abstractions.
-They are placed in the `utils` folder.
+However, a large part of the features that this language provides are redundant, unnecessary and simply add up to the overall complexity, which often makes code very hard to understand.

+For the algorithm implementation, we chose to limit ourselves to a _small_ set of language features, with the freedom of ignoring these restrinctions when doing so can really improve both the coding process and the understanding of the code.
+We place these helpers tools in the [`utils`](src/utils/) folder to keep them separated from the algorithm implementation.
 This approach creates two coding contexts:

-- `user-code`: which is pretty much C code extended with a fairly small set of C++ features that we think really add value.
+- `user-code`: which is pretty much C code extended with a fairly small set of C++ features.
-- `library-code`: which provide a carefully chosen set of abstractions we find useful.
+- `library-code`: which provides a carefully chosen set of abstractions.

-We do not report here classic rules like upper/lower-case naming conventions, trailing return type or not, etc., just open the source-files and you'll see what we like, at the end, these things are mostly a matter of taste, so we avoid spending time justifying these kinds of choices.

 ### User Code

 Along with the classic entities proper of the C programming language, we **define** other two types of "objects":

 - `C-like structs`: (_structs_ in the following) simple aggregates of other objects (even C++ objects).
 There are not many rules about this kind of objects, they simply aim to be the _"sum of their types"_.
-- `Function objects`: (improperly called _functor_ in the following) which simply are functions with an associated state, implemented as structs that define the `operator()` member function.
+- `Function objects`: (improperly called _functor_ in the following) which are functions with an associated state, implemented as structs that define the `operator()` member function.

 Other rules:

-- Limit implicit casts as much as reasonably possible.
+- We limit implicit casts as much as reasonably possible.
+- No direct storage of resources that require special handling in constructors/destructors (e.g., pointers to allocated memory or file handles).
-- No storage of references or pointers within either _structs_ or _functors_, clearly they can be stored by other abstractions defined in _library code_.
+- No storage of references or pointers within either _structs_ or _functors_.
+They can be stored by other abstractions defined in _library code_.
-- No direct storage of resources that require special handling (e.g., pointers to allocated memory or file handles).
 - No `const` member variables.
 - No explicit memory management in general, everything is wrapped within a proper abstraction.
 - No (user-defined) copy/move constructors/assignment operators, no destructors.
-- Entities must always be default-constructible.
+- All objects must be default-constructible.
 - _structs_ have only public member variables.
 - _structs_ state validity is user's responsibility.
-- _structs_ can be initialized by factories (or manually), no constructors or other user-defined member functions.
+- _structs_ have no constructors or other user-defined member functions.
 - _functors_ can have non-default constructors.
 - _functors_ must always be in a valid state.
-- _functors_ cannot have public member variables, they can only be accessed as a function abstraction.
+- _functors_ cannot have public member variables, they can only be used as a function abstraction.

-Finally, to accommodate potential changes to the basic numeric types, we have introduced custom aliases, and, to minimize the use of implicit casts, we provide user-defined literals for defining numeric constants.
+To accommodate potential changes to the basic numeric types, we have introduced custom type-aliases and user-defined literals to express the corresponding numeric constants.

 ### Library Code

 Not much to say here, library code tries to adhere to _user-code_ rules, but has the freedom to break some of them for the sake of avoiding bugs or making the abstraction more intuitive/easier to use.
 Factory methods are often used to have a hand-made CTAD.
-Templates are used but the meta-programming is kept low.
+Templates are used but we avoid meta-programming when possible.

 ### Function Parameters